5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 ![SSDT_og](https://user-images.githubusercontent.com/76865553/137520366-c3c75933-ab97-4d60-b627-cc4673e4b643.png)

-We can see the following:
+**We can see the following**:

-- There are entries for `XHC` (eXtensible Host Controller) and for `XHC.RHUB` (USB Root Hub Device)
+- There's ab `XHC` (eXtensible Host Controller) and for `XHC.RHUB` (USB Root Hub) device
-- There's should also be a list of Ports, 26 in my case: `HS01` to `HS14`, `USR1` and `USR2`, and `SS01` to `SS10`.
+- There's a list of Ports, 26 in this case: `HS01` to `HS14`, `USR1` and `USR2`, and `SS01` to `SS10`.
 We will come back to the meaning of these names later.
-- Take note of the "Table Signature" and the "OEM Table ID" – we will use them to create a delete rule in the OpenCore config.
+- Take note of the "Table Signature" and the "OEM Table ID".
+We will need them later to create a drop rule in the `ACPI/Delete` section of the OpenCore config, so it can be replaced by our modified table we are going to create.

 ### Intel Broadwell and older CPUs
-ACPI tables for Broadwell and older CPUs don't use seperate SSDTs for mapping USB ports – it's all handled within the `DSDT` itself so you can't drop this table.
+ACPI tables for Broadwell and older Intel CPUs don't use seperate SSDTs for mapping USB ports – it's all handled within the `DSDT` itself so you can't drop this table.
 The `DSDT` includes Controllers for USB 2 (`EHC0`, `EHC1`, etc.) and USB 3 (`XHCI`).
 In most cases, you don't have to manually map these ports since each controller usually contains less than 15 Ports as you can see in this example from an Ivy Bridge Notebook:

 ![legacyports](https://user-images.githubusercontent.com/76865553/163591806-b34aebd2-7d41-47ce-bc80-054447cf1e64.png)